genesiscommunitysuccess/docs/docs/04_front-end/05_micro-front-ends/03_foundation-header.md

 ### Navigation Items

-Navigation items can be added to the left hand side of the navigation bar by setting `slot="routes"` attribute on the element, and then navigation can be controlled in a `@click` event.
+Navigation items can be added to the left hand side of the navigation bar.
+Add in elements and set `slot="routes"` attribute on each element, and then navigation can be controlled via their `@click` event.
 The following is a really basic example for adding a 'Home' button:
 ```javascript
 html`
 <foundation-header